 For a routine DVLA medical to apply for a provisional HGV/PCV licence, or to renew your licence, DVLA allow you to go to any registered doctor.
 For hackney carriage licences, the rules are more complicated, because some licensing authorities allow you to go to any doctor, some authorities require you to go to the approved council doctor, and some authorities say that you must have the medical with your own GP, so you need to check with your licensing officer before you book your appointment with us.

-We believe the Public Carriage Office in London do not require an applicant to go to their GP for a fresh medical if they already hold a provisional PCV or HGV licence.
+We believe Transport for London do not require an applicant to go to their GP for a fresh medical if they already hold a provisional PCV or HGV licence.
 Many GPs charge much more than Cotswold Medicals for a licence medical.
 So for a person wishing to become a London taxi driver, it may be cheaper to come to us for a DVLA D4 medical for a provisional PCV licence, and then to claim exemption from attending their own GP once they have got the DVLA provisional licence.
 DVLA do not currently charge for issuing a provisional PCV licence.

-We recommend you check that the Public Carriage Office will not require you to go for another medical with your GP if you have a provisional PCV licence.
+We recommend you check that the Transport for London/Public Carriage Office will not require you to go for another medical with your GP if you have a provisional PCV licence.